 I also had the opportunity to begin to explore different parts of myself more fully than I had in years.
 I completed a year-long coaching certification program and then became certified as a hatha yoga teacher, incorporating the wisdom of the body into my coaching practice.
 I started formally studying the Enneagram, a psycho-spiritual development system that I adore for its richness, depth, and holistic approach toward life.
 I studied watercolor painting, printmaking, and modern dance.

-In 2016, more changes are on the horizon.
+In 2017, more changes are on the horizon.
 I became certified as a Riso-Husdon Enneagram teacher at the end of 2015, helping me to continue to spread the wisdom of the Enneagram in the world.
 I am finishing an apprenticeship in Integrative Breathwork, a potent, safe and natural process that uses conscious breathing to promote physical, emotional, mental, and spiritual healing.
-Both of my daughters are headed off to college in the fall, and my husband and I are also beginning to think about the next phase of our lives.
+Both of my daughters are adults and out on their own in the world!
+My current practices include singing, painting, biking, hiking, Gyrokinesis, and breathwork.
 I’m looking forward to continuing my client work, and to discovering new areas of contribution and interest.